 The home worker, or telecommuter, could take advantage of the Google OS in correlation with cloud-based computing to be a productive business participant.
 Since there would be literally no difference between a worker in the office and a remote worker, businesses can leverage offsite employees to a higher degree than was possible before.
 And even in the case of specialized software, a large number of these already run on a browser, making it easy to distribute in an offsite work paradigm with little or no modification.

 Low-Cost Computer Users

 The Google OS, since it has a minimal computing footprint requirement, would work great on a lesser-featured computer.
 The cost of storage and system backup is practically removed for the average user, and such an OS could boot up from a small solid-state drive.
 The end result is computers that are lighter, cheaper, and faster.
 Even the average netbook of today is almost overqualified for running such an OS.

 This ease of computing hardware requirements could find itself in low-cost tablets quite easily, which would open up many areas of computing that are stifled now.
 For example, a solid surface tablet that could be sealed from dirt and cheaply manufactured could be a natural fit for school kids.
 Of course, when (not if) a child loses or breaks theirs, a quick replacement gets them back up and running without any kind of loss.

 The Average Facebook User

 Facebook is big.
-Actually, with over a half a billion users it is huge.
-And yet many of those users are the average person with a home computer that use it for very little more than Facebook, Email, and online shopping (Hi, Mom!).
-Of course there are exceptions, but a browser based OS would be a natural fit for the majority of these types of users.
-Being inherently more secure would be a big plus, and the ease of use for first time users (you know, grandma and the gang) would get them up and running without the free support calls from friends and family.
+Actually, with over half a billion users it is huge.
+And yet many of those users are the average person with a home computer that uses it for very little more than Facebook, Email, and online shopping (Hi, Mom!).
+Of course, there are exceptions, but a browser-based OS would be a natural fit for the majority of these types of users.
+Being inherently more secure would be a big plus, and the ease of use for first-time users (you know, grandma and the gang) would get them up and running without the free support calls from friends and family.